shambhav-vi/Codegolf-ACM-VIT-/README.md

 ## What was the winning criteria? <br/>

-- Code should pass all thier edgy testcases. <br/>
+- Code should pass all their edgy testcases. <br/>
 - The shortest working code (in terms of characters) was added for each question and the person with the least cumulative characters wins!